andf-mongodb/testing/README.md

   launchctl limit
   ```

-- I use the mongodb UNIX defaults of `64000` for both limits here.
+- I use the mongodb UNIX defaults of `64000` for `maxfiles` here, but for `maxproc`, macOS seems to reject the suggested UNIX default of `64000`.
+It even rejected `4096`.
+I use `2128` instead.
 Edit to meet your needs.

 ### OR: One `mongodb` file - Set limits only for `mongod` when starting it